Ousters, upsets halfway through 2022 primary election season

 Two Illinois incumbents lost their seats this past week when Republican Rep. Mary Miller defeated five-term Republican Rep. Rodney Davis, and Democratic Rep. Sean Casten beat one-term Democratic Rep. Marie Newman.

 Miller won days after she called the Supreme Court’s decision overturning Roe v.
 Wade a “historic victory for white life” during a rally with Trump.
-Miller misspoke, her spokesperson said.
+Calling it “a mix-up of words,” Miller’s spokesman told The Associated Press that she had intended to say the decision was a victory for a “right to life.”

 TRUMP’S TARGETS